survivejs/webpack-book/manuscript/developing/04_linting.md

 ## Linting Is about More than Catching Issues

 Besides linting for issues, it can be valuable to manage the code style.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better.
-Linting tools allow you to do this.
+When integrated with an Editor or IDE linting also points out your mistakes as you make them, making it easier to adjust your technique and avoid making more of the same errors.

 Establishing strong linting can be beneficial, especially in a context where you need to collaborate with others.
 Even when working alone you benefit from linting as it can catch issues you could otherwise neglect.
 JavaScript as a language allows usage which, while valid, is not be the clearest to understand or is even be incorrect.